Did you attend NPC?

 Northland Pioneer College is extremely proud of the thousands of students who have studied at and graduated from NPC since its founding in 1972.
 Our goal is to expand minds and transform lives and our alumni are proof that we are doing that.
 We encourage you to take the time to read about NPC alumni who are using their education and skills to make a difference in the world.
 And, if you know someone who attended NPC and deserves to have their accomplishment recognized you can nominate them for the Outstanding Alumni award.

 Nominate an Outstanding Alum!Know someone who attended NPC and is very successful in their career, using their education to help others or giving back to their community?
 We would love to hear about their success.
 Just complete the short Nomination Form and they may become the next recipient!

 NPC salutes outstanding graduates who have used their degree or training to succeed in the pursuit of a career or educational goal and who support and promote lifelong learning.
 The alumni award is given twice annually, once in the spring and fall semesters and recipients are recognized at regular meetings of the Navajo County Community College District Governing Board.

-NPC Marketing Staff Writer
+Compiled by Dennis Durband, NPC Staff Writer